 The ongoing rate may be buried in the account’s fine print, but don’t let it escape you.
 If you find that the ongoing rate is well below the teaser rate – and especially if it’s below the ongoing rates that other banks offer – you may want to look elsewhere.

-Additionally, MoneyRates.com runs a quarterly America’s Best Rates feature that highlights savings and money market accounts that consistently offer the highest rates in their category.
+Additionally, MoneyRates runs a regular America’s Best Rates feature that highlights savings and money market accounts that consistently offer the highest rates in their category.
 If a strong ongoing yield is a top priority for you – and it should be – this may be a good place to start your search.

-2. Note the minimums
+2. Note the minimums for money market deposits

 In those cases, it’s wisest to look elsewhere for a money market account or instead consider that bank’s savings account (assuming it has friendlier minimums).
-If you start an account without the funds to meet that monthly minimum balance, you’re likely to forfeit your monthly interest payments and even face monthly service charges, which can quickly erode the savings you’re trying to grow.
+If you start an account without the funds to meet that monthly minimum balance, you’re likely to forfeit your monthly interest payments and even face monthly service charges, which can quickly erode (or even negate) the savings you’re trying to grow.

 Also, don’t assume that the opening minimum deposit and monthly minimum balance are ever the same.
 Some banks offer friendly opening minimums and not-so-friendly monthly minimums.
 Why do they do this?
 You’ll know when you have to fork over that first monthly service fee.

-3. Ensure sufficient access
+3. Ensure sufficient access to funds

 While a money market account is a highly liquid type of vehicle – you can access your funds at virtually any time – you shouldn’t assume that it can take the place of a conventional checking account.

-4. Pick your perks
+4. Pick your perks for accounts

 As mentioned above, some money market accounts include check-writing and debit-card privileges – something ordinary savings accounts do not.
-But it’s important to verify that any money market account you’re considering has these perks – if you wish to have them – because they aren’t universal.
+But it’s important to verify that any account you’re considering has these perks – if you wish to have them – because they aren’t universal.

-Before you hand over your money, make sure that your deposits will be backed by insurance from the Federal Deposit Insurance Corporation (FDIC).
-FDIC insurance protects funds up to $250,000 per depositor, per institution in the event of a bank failure, and banks that carry it are required to display the FDIC emblem prominently in their branches or on their website.
+Before you hand over your money, make sure that your deposits will be backed by insurance from the FDIC.
+FDIC insurance coverage protects funds up to $250,000 per depositor, per institution in the event of a bank failure, and banks that carry it are required to display the FDIC emblem prominently in their branches or on their website.